-This is the second of two articles, and considers revaluation of property, plant and equipment (PPE) and its derecognition.
-The first part of the article (see 'Related links') considered the initial measurement and depreciation of PPE.
+This is the second of two articles, and considers revaluation of property, plant and equipment (PPE) and its derecognition in accordance with International Accounting Standard (IAS®) 16, Property, Plant and Equipment (PPE).
+It also summarises the provisions of International Financial Reporting Standard (IFRS®) 5, Non-current assets held for sale and discontinued operations.
+The first part of this article (see 'Related links') considered the initial measurement and depreciation of PPE.

 IAS 16 allows entities the choice of two valuation models for PPE – the cost model or the revaluation model.
 Each model needs to be applied consistently to all PPE of the same ‘class’.
 A class of assets is a grouping of assets that have a similar nature or function within the business.
 For example, properties would typically be one class of assets, and plant and equipment another.
 Additionally, if the revaluation model is chosen, the revaluations need to be kept up to date, although IAS 16 is not specific as to how often assets need to be revalued.